rajatagrawal1094/SatelliteManifest/README.md

 - [Importing the Manifest in Red Hat Satellite](#importing-the-manifest-in-red-hat-satellite)
 - [Summary](#summary)

+## Introduction

+Red Hat Satellite uses a subscription manifest to manage and allocate product entitlements across your organization’s systems.
+This guide is intended for Red Hat Satellite administrators working in a connected network environment.
+By following this tutorial, you will learn how to create a subscription manifest using the Red Hat Customer Portal, and then upload it to your Satellite Server through the web UI and command-line interface.
+This process enables content synchronization and subscription management for your Red Hat Enterprise Linux infrastructure.

 ## Introducing Manifest

 A manifest is a set of encrypted files containing information about your subscriptions.